zeus-volkov-systems/messageapi/README.md

 There is a lot going on in the above example, but it's all straightforward.

 We first create a persistent session object based on a given spec when the example class is instantiated somewhere else.
 This session that is created then immediately has a concretely-defined schema, container set, and protocol which were all based on some runtime loaded text files.
+These are now in memory, and can be quickly grabbed and reused on any children requests based on this session.

-When the addRecords method is called with a bunch of string based records, an add request is then created from the session.
-The add request is then populated with records (using createRecord on the request) for every record that the user has.
+When the addRecords method above is called with a list of string based records, a request is created from the session.
+The request is then populated with records (using createRecord on the request) for every record that the user has.
 This is done by setting field values for the record - again, these fields are all in the declarative spec that was loaded when the session was loaded.

 In this case, record field values are set by index.
 It is also valid to set record field values by named fields - there are use cases for both approaches.
 In this case we are not setting any record conditions, but those are done the same way as fields (record.setCondition(conditionID, conditionValue)).

 Once we've finished populating our response with all of the records, we submit the request to the session and immediately receive a response.
-Requests are submitted asynchronously to sessions to mitigate any blocking and responses are returned immediately even if their work hasn't yet finished.
+Requests are submitted asynchronously and copied-on-submit to mitigate any blocking and responses or mutability issues and are returned immediately even if their work hasn't yet finished.
 This means the submitter can keep working if they want, and hold the request for later use, wait for it to complete by monitoring an isComplete method, or toss it away if there's no need to make sure of the response.

-When the response finally finishes, it will contain a set of rejections (if any) based on conditions or based on a failed protocol action.
-These rejections can be inspected individually for the record as well as reasons for the rejection.
+When the response finally finishes, it will contain a set of final rejections (if any) based on conditions or based on a failed protocol action and final records.
+The rejections can be inspected individually for the record as well as reasons for the rejection, and the records can be consumed according to the original defined schema.

+Because requests contain a copy of the session variables which created them, they can always be the source of truth for any properties that might be inspected later.
+Schema, Container, Protocol information can always be inspected later, and the user should be confident in knowing that this COC for this data remained immutable since session-birth.

 ### Configurations